Sotetsu 20000 series

 The Sotetsu 20000 series (相鉄20000系) is an electric multiple unit (EMU) commuter train type operated by the private railway operator Sagami Railway ("Sotetsu") in Japan in the Tokyo area since February 2018.
 Ultimately intended to be used on through-running services between Sotetsu and Tokyu Corporation lines commencing in late fiscal 2022, the first train entered revenue service on 11 February 2018, replacing a 7000 series set.

 Eight-car sets designated as 21000 series were announced in April 2021, the first of which entered service in September 2021.

 Design

 The fleet of ten-car 20000 series trainsets is being built by Hitachi at its Kasado Factory in Kudamatsu, Yamaguchi.
 Externally, the trains carry the "Yokohama Navy Blue" corporate livery introduced for refurbished 9000 series trains.

 Formation

 20000 series

+10-car set led by car 20103 bound for Ikebukuro Station, May 2026.

 The trains are formed as ten-car sets, as follows, with five motored ("M") cars and five non-powered trailer ("T") cars, and car 1 at the Yokohama end.